 On average, DRC delivers food and drinking water to some 350,000 people in Yemen every month.

 Like the rest of the world, Yemen has felt the weight of the global COVID-19 pandemic.
-By late-March 2021, official numbers of coronavirus infections in Yemen amounted to 3,282 confirmed cases and 738 deaths, according to WHO, but given the lack of test capacity, the real numbers are likely to be much, much higher.
+By early October 2021, official numbers of coronavirus infections in Yemen amounted to 9,214 confirmed cases and 1,743 deaths (according to WHO) but given the lack of test capacity, the real numbers are likely to be substantially higher.

 The long-term negative consequences of the pandemic felt in other countries, will be amplified in a country where basic services have been lacking for years.
-COVID-19 will exacerbate such issues as poverty, the loss of basic human rights and increase the risk of conflict.
-Particularly for displaced populations, who are likely to have even further amplified impacts of the crisis they are already experiencing.
+COVID-19 is exacerbating issues including poverty, and the loss of basic human rights.
+Displaced populiations are particularly at-risk as the pandemic further amplifies the crisis they are already experiencing.